Elementary NEW DRAFT

 Grades K-6

-Overview: The Autism Program serves students with Autism Spectrum Disorders.
-The program is designed to meet the individual cognitive, social and communication needs of each student.
-Meaningful instruction is provided in a highly structured and visual format.
-Daily interactions with peers in general education classes provide opportunities to practice social skills.
-Opportunities for inclusion in mainstream classes are provided as indicated on the student’s Individual Education Plan (IEP).
+Overview: Autism Program 6:1:1 serves students diagnosed with Autism Spectrum Disorder (ASD) and is designed to meet the individual cognitive, social and communication needs of each student.
+Meaningful instruction is provided in a highly structured and visual format, with a staffing ratio of 6 students: 1 teacher: 1 classroom aide and additional support personnel.

 Elementary Intense Management Needs